Arc Flash Personal Protective Equipment

 - high-visibility / foul weather gear

-- multi-layer systems for short duration wear, for high-level Incident Energy risks
+- multi-layer suits for short duration wear when dealing with high-level Incident Energy risks

-Arc flash PPE for eyes, face and head shall prevent skin burns caused by the heat of the arc.
-Eye glasses, visors and/or face shields shall also protect eyes against bright light and UV and IR radiation, whilst still permitting good, non-distorted vision.
+Arc flash protection for the eyes, face and head will prevent skin burns caused by the heat of an electric arc.
+Arc flash eye glasses, an arc flash visor and/or an arc face shield can also protect eyes against bright light and UV and IR radiation, whilst still permitting good, non-distorted vision and good colour recognition.